NotThatRob/Claude-Skill-Git-Commit-Message/README.md

 - Uses bullet points for multi-part changes
 - Flags breaking changes with a `BREAKING CHANGE:` footer
 - Suggests splitting when multiple unrelated changes are bundled together
+- Scales gracefully with large diffs by focusing on intent and impact rather than file-by-file summaries

 ## Customization